The-Powerpuff-Rangers/schedu-mate/README.md

 Our Frontend is designed with [React](https://reactjs.org/) and [Bulma](https://bulma.io/) and [Tailwind](https://tailwindcss.com/) Framework.
 We also used Sass(https://sass-lang.com/) for styling.

-Cloud Functions has been written in various Languages and the and some of the code taken from our senior's project and tweaked a bit(getting the required permissions).All Rights goes to them.
+Cloud Functions has been written in various Languages and some of the code taken from our senior's project and tweaked a bit(getting the required permissions).All Rights goes to them.
 To know more about it go the `cloud-functions`.

 ## Challenges we ran into?

-Even though are team had a knowledge of various techstacks, we still had quite a hurdles.
+Even though our team had knowledge of various techstacks, we still had quite a hurdles.

 [Biswa](https://github.com/2002Bishwajeet) - For him, it was his first time integrating appwrite on a react project, hosting Appwrite on Digital Ocean, settings up domain and SSL, use subdomain for appwrite and main domain for frontend.
 Also, he had to learn how to use Appwrite's SDK and API for the JS application.
 For him, setting a production server was a new experience.